Ducasse/Chrysal/README.md

 ## Example of configuration element

 Chrysal supports the conversion of elements (file, new lines, custom domain specific,..) entities from a textual format to Pharo object.
 It supports composite and list of items too.
-Item descriptions are subclasses of ChrysalItem.
+Item descriptions are subclasses of `ChrysalItem`.

-For example the NewLineConfigurationItem manages how #unix will be converted into the correct platform specific encoding.
+For example the `NewLineConfigurationItem` manages how the word `#unix` will be converted into the correct platform specific encoding.
-This logic is defined in the class NewLineConfigurationItem.
+This logic is defined in the class `NewLineConfigurationItem`.

 ```
 ChrysalItem subclass: #NewLineConfigurationItem